-I wrote this post as we were headed into 2013, but there is nothing here that has diminished in importance over the past year.
+I wrote this post on the lifelong learning market as we were headed into 2013, but there is nothing here that has diminished in importance over the past year.
 In fact, most of these are much more important in 2014.
 So, give it a read, share it with others, and please comment, too, on what you are doing in relation to any of these trends.
 (Note: I have not actually attempted to rank these – the numbers are just there for the sake of numbering.)

 MIT and Harvard are doing it.
 Cool start-ups like Udacity and Coursera are doing it.
 Massive open online courses, or MOOCs, are making headlines across the higher education world and beyond For many associations, MOOCs may represent both a way to effectively serve their broader market and to attract new members.
-(Ellen Behrens posted a good piece on MOOCs a while back and Audrey Watters has done a nice round up on all the attention MOOCs have been getting in one of her posts about top 10 ed-tech trends of 2012.)
+Check out our free white paper Exploring the Fringe: Flipping, Microcredentials, and MOOCs for more of our thoughts on this trend.

 2. Virtual Conferences